HaoKang-Timmy/distributed_model_parallel/Readme.md

 ## dataparallel vs modelparallel

-in here we use 4GPUs, and I mannually separate the model, it might be brutal.
+here we use 4GPUs, and I manually separate the model, it might be brutal.

 | Item          | Modelparallel | Dataparallel |
 | ------------- | ------------- | ------------ |